Berwick - North

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Berwick - North has 127 active public transport stops offering a mix of train and bus services.
-These stops are served by 20 different routes, together facilitating 7,674 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average located 246 meters from their nearest stop.
+These stops are served by 20 individual routes that facilitate 7,674 weekly passenger trips in total.
+The area's transport accessibility is rated as good, with residents on average located 246 meters from the nearest stop.

-Across all routes, service frequency averages 1,096 trips per day, translating to roughly 60 weekly trips per individual stop.
+Service frequency averages 1,096 trips per day across all routes, equating to approximately 60 weekly trips per individual stop.

 Frequently Asked Questions - Transport